-In general, we expect BKM, with its highly collateralised loan book and the chosen standardised approach for calculating RWA, to be less exposed to capital risks stemming from cyclical pressures, and regulatory risks because the bank will be broadly unaffected by the finalisation of the Basel III rules during 2025-30, also sometimes referred to as Basel IV.
-However, a 0.75% countercyclical buffer on domestic risk-weighted exposures and a 2.0% systemic risk buffer for risk-weighted exposures collateralised by residential real estate took effect on 1 February 2023.
-Because BKM's loan book is exclusively derived from Germany and solely represents residential real estate exposures, the bank will face, at least temporarily, a substantial increase in its capital requirements.
+With its highly collateralised loan book and the chosen standardised approach for calculating RWA, we expect BKM to be less exposed to capital risks stemming from cyclical pressures and regulatory risks because the bank will be broadly unaffected by the finalisation of the Basel III rules during 2025-30.
+However, a 0.75% countercyclical buffer on domestic risk-weighted exposures and a 2.0% systemic risk buffer for risk-weighted exposures collateralised by residential real estate took effect in 2023.
+Because BKM's loan book is exclusively derived from Germany and solely represents residential real estate exposures, the bank faces, at least temporarily, a substantial increase in its capital requirements.

 As of year-end 2022, BKM's Moody's-adjusted tangible common equity (TCE) ratio of 13.4% remained almost unchanged compared with 13.3% as of December 2021.
-This ratio includes the €3.2 million after-tax value of the bank's 340f contingency reserves1, which, together with the earlier recognition of retained profit, are the main driver of the TCE ratio exceeding the regulatory Common Equity Tier 1 (CET1) capital ratio of 12.2% as of year-end 2022.
+This ratio includes the €3.2 million after-tax value of the bank's 340f contingency reserves1, which, together with the earlier recognition of retained profit, are the main drivers of the TCE ratio exceeding the regulatory Common Equity Tier 1 (CET1) capital ratio of 12.2% as of year-end 2022.
 In 2022, the bank's regulatory leverage ratio remained stable at 5.1%, which is broadly on par with our 5.2% TCE leverage ratio.

-Exhibit 4 BKM's risk-weighted capital ratios softened, while leverage remained broadly stable
+BKM's risk-weighted regulatory capital ratios softened, while leverage remained broadly stable

-TCE = Tangible common equity (Moody's calculation); CET1 = Common Equity Tier 1; T1 = Tier 1 capital.
+TCE = Tangible common equity (Moody's calculation); CET1 = Common Equity Tier 1 capital; T1 = Tier 1 capital.
 Sources: Moody's Investors Service and company reports

-Exhibit 5 BKM's capital requirements
+BKM's capital requirements as of year-end 2022

-${\it CCB} = {\it Capital conservation buffer; CCyB} = {\it Countercyclical capital buffer.} \\ {\it Source: Company reports}$
+CCoB = Capital conservation buffer; CCyB = Countercyclical capital buffer.
+Source: Company reports